 This isn’t to diminish the impact of fees, but you do need to put things into context before dismissing your plan altogether.
 Weighing the fees with respect to any potential match should be done before assuming that any plan with X% fees is a bad one.
 If there is no match to be concerned with, then it really is more or less an apples to apples comparison, and the low fees win.

 One fact that is often overlooked when comparing the benefits of contributing to a 401k versus an IRA is the minimum investment needed.
-If you look at the minimum investment required for most funds, you need to have between $1,000 and $3,000 just to open an account.
+If you look at the minimum investment required for most funds, you need to have between $1,000 and $3,000 just to open an account, figuring out how to invest with little money is not easy.
 For someone just starting out, it can take a while to build up that initial purchase.
 This also hurts in terms of diversification.
 If it takes you $3,000 before you can open another fund, it might take someone quite a few months, or even a few years just to be able to buy one stock fund and one bond fund, and when they do, they now have roughly a 50/50 mix of stocks and bonds, which may certainly not be appropriate.

 On the other hand, with 401k plans you can begin diversifying immediately, possibly with as little as $5.
 In these plans, you can buy fractions of funds that might otherwise require you to save a few thousand to invest in.
 This means you can keep your investment allocation true regardless of how much or how little your contributions are.